 Gelsemium Sempervirens – For headache and pain relief of the upper back and neck, which extends over the head, and for dizziness and numbness.

 Ignacia – For headache feeling nail going to the side of the head.

 Lachesis – Complain in the left side

 Magnesia Phosphorus – For spasmodic pains made worse by cold water and made better by heat and rubbing.

 Sanguinaria – Right-sided neuralgia-facial migraine.

 Spigelia – Use for pain involving the eye, cheek, and left temple areas.

-Zincum Phosphoricum – Sharp pains on right side of head.
+Zincum Phosphoricum – Sharp pains on right side of the head.

-Zincum Valerian – Sharp pains on left side of head.
+Zincum Valerian – Sharp pains on the left side of the head.

 Baryta Carbonica – For excessive saliva during sleep.